Vegan Alfredo Sauce

 The best vegan Alfredo recipe

-If you are looking for a thick cream sauce to serve over your favorite pasta or ravioli, look no further.
+If you are looking for a extra thick cream sauce to serve over your favorite pasta or ravioli, look no further.

 This recipe is perfect for topping fettuccine, linguine, tortellini, spaghetti, rigatoni, penne, rotini, or macaroni.